turbot/guardrails-docs/docs/getting-started/terraform-for-everything.md

 Use [folders](https://www.terraform.io/docs/providers/turbot/r/folder.html) to build a hierarchy.
 This hierarchy is how your resources, permission grants, and policies will be organized.
 Develop a hierarchy that makes sense in your environment.
 There are any number of ways to slice and dice, so there's plenty opportunity to make this fit your needs.
 If you have questions, contact [Guardrails Customer Support](mailto:help@turbot.com) for guidance.

 Build your folder hierarchy in Terraform.
 At the top should be a single folder representing your entire enterprise.
-This is recommended since the highest that any smart folder can be created is as a child of the Turbot level.
-Smart folders can only be assigned to folders and resources lower than themselves in the hierarchy.
+This is recommended since the highest that any policy pack can be created is as a child of the Turbot level.
+Policy packs can only be assigned to folders and resources lower than themselves in the hierarchy.
 Steps later in this guide will omit the second {Top Level Folder}.

 ```
 Turbot